rahulretnan/nx/docs/nx-cloud/private/get-started.md

 #### Multi-node setup with Kubernetes

-While we'd strongly recommend the above options first, because they remove a lot of the maintenance burden, and do not require too much infrastructure expertise, we also offer a multi-node Kubernetes setup, that is deployed via Helm.
+The options above remove most of the maintenance burden required on your part, so we strongly recommend them!
+They also don't require too much infrastructure expertise.

+We do offer, however, a multi-node Kubernetes setup, that is deployed via Helm.
 You can head over to our [Helm repository](https://github.com/nrwl/nx-cloud-helm/) to explore this option.

 ## Resources